samsungsamiio/samsungsami.io/source/sami/connect-the-data/develop-rules-for-devices.md

 }
 ~~~

-Alternatively, a Rule condition can trigger if "any" device of a [device type](/sami/sami-documentation/sami-basics.html#device-id-and-device-type) matches the condition.
+Alternatively, a Rule condition can trigger if "any" device (owned by the user) of a [device type](/sami/sami-documentation/sami-basics.html#device-id-and-device-type) matches the condition.
 Use `dtid`{:.param} to specify the device type ID.

 ~~~json
 {